fathimakm/web_security_notes/sql_injection.md

 * Boolean:  the results can't be seen in the application, we can only ask the application true or false questions
 * Time: pausing the database for a specefic period of time if it waits for the specified time, then it's true(meaning it's vulnerable to time ) . if it doesn't  wait , not true

+* blind sql injection with conditional responses

+confirm the parameter is vulnerable (ex. tracking id, change it and notice the effects)

+lab 11

 3. Out of Band

 when the attacker is unable to use the same channel to launch the attack and gather the results of the attack, it usuallly relies on the ability of an application to make a network connection.